How will you determine if your program is working? This section will provide you with the tools to monitor and evaluate your programs.

 Figure 1: Keeping your project on track

 Figure 1 shows how monitoring and evaluation forms a central part of your project.
 You can use the information that you collect to make sure activities are on track and that you are achieving the outcomes you intended, adapting and improving your project as you go.
 This process of using monitoring and evaluation data to improve your project or activities as you go is known as continual quality improvement (CQI).
+For support in undertaking CQI, you can download Reach, implementation, satisfaction and effectiveness (RISE): a tool for supporting CQI for TIS.
 If you are working in a clinical setting you might be interested in the

 developed by Menzies School of Health Research in association with One21Seventy.
 More tips for how to use monitoring and evaluation data are provided in Box 3.